-In January 2022, we submitted a proposal to add a randomized withdrawal period to Study C602 in order to obtain additional controlled data requested by the FDA to support a New Drug Application (NDA) submission for DCCR.
-The randomized withdrawal (RW) period of Study C602 is a multicenter, randomized, double-blind, placebo-controlled study of DCCR in approximately 80 patients with PWS at 17 sites in the U.S. and 5 sites in the U.K. This RW period consists only of patients previously enrolled in Study C602 and will not enroll any new patients and we announced the initiation in October 2022 and the completion of enrollment in May 2023.
+In May 2023, we announced the completion of enrollment in the randomized withdrawal (RW) period of Study C602, a multi-center, randomized, double-blind, placebo-controlled study of DCCR in approximately 80 patients with PWS at 17 sites in the U.S. and 5 sites in the U.K. This RW period consisted only of patients previously enrolled in Study C602 and did not enroll any new patients.
 The FDA has acknowledged that data from the study has the potential to support an NDA submission for DCCR.
+On September 26, 2023, we announced positive statistically significant top-line results from the RW period of Study C602.